One of the world’s first to introduce a Safety Management System (SMS)

 NATS applies a systematic safety management system to all of its operational activities.
-NATS was one of the world’s first air traffic management providers to implement a safety management system (SMS).
+We were one of the world’s first air traffic management providers to implement a safety management system (SMS).
 This formal approach is founded on documented safety policies, safety principles and safety procedures.
 The system forms the basis for risk assessment, safety assurance, safety control and safety monitoring.

 Through the SMS, safety is given the highest priority by rigorous reviews of the safety implications of every activity within the ATM operation.
 The SMS maintains explicit safety standards which comply with national and international obligations.